 - Sourcing finance or investment, wherever appropriate.

-Wilson Field also offer industry leading personal finance solutions.
+We also offer industry-leading personal finance solutions.
 If you are an individual or sole trader looking for more information on personal bankruptcy, please contact us today.

 If you think your company may be insolvent, get in touch today to arrange a free confidential consultation with no obligation.